damianhakert/damianhakert.github.io/source/_posts/2015-09-22-gitlab-8-0-released.markdown

 With GitLab 8.0, we've integrated GitLab CI directly into GitLab itself.
 This means that you no longer have to visit a separate application to see the status of your projects.
 You can see all of your tests, deployments, and packaging that you would normally see in your CI, right in GitLab.

-For our community using GitLab CI alongside previous versions of GitLab, please take a look at our [tutorial](TODOaddlink) to migrate to GitLab 8.0.
+If you were using GitLab CI before, please see the notes on migrating at the end of this post.

 Simply visit 'Continuous Integration' from the Dashboard: